MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactdate_kind.md

 # Windows.ApplicationModel.Contacts.ContactDate.Kind

 ## -description
-Gets and sets the kind of important date for a contact.
+Gets or sets the kind of important date for a contact.

 ## -property-value
 A [ContactDateKind](contactdatekind.md)-typed value that indicates the type of important date for a contact.